 Pseudogynecomastia is an increase in fat but not gland tissue in male breasts.

-Newborns, boys going through puberty and older men may develop gynecomastia as a result of normal changes in hormone levels, though other causes also exist.
+Newborns, boys going through puberty and older men may develop gynecomastia due to natural changes in hormone levels.
+There are other causes too.

-- Swollen breast tissue
+- Swollen breast tissue.

 When to see a doctor

-See your doctor if you have:
+See a member of your health care team if you have:

-- Pain or tenderness
+- Pain or tenderness.

 Natural hormone changes

-Most people think of estrogen as an exclusively female hormone, but men also produce it — though normally in small quantities.
-Male estrogen levels that are too high or are out of balance with testosterone levels can cause gynecomastia.
+Estrogen levels that are too high or are out of balance with testosterone levels can cause gynecomastia.